 World Wetlands Day

-Get more information about World Wetlands Day and a range of resources here.
+In 2021 World Wetlands Day marks the 50th anniversary of the Ramsar Convention.
+Get more information about World Wetlands Day and a range of resources on how the Convention protects wetlands here.

 The Convention on Wetlands of International Importance, is called the Ramsar Convention, after the Iranian city where the Convention was adopted in 1971.
 It is an intergovernmental treaty that provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.
 It came into force in 1975.
 Find out more about the Ramsar Convention here.